SiyiP/med-linked-blog-starter-md/10A Sensorimotor/*C Anatomy and Imaging of Lower Limb.md

 	- many superficial veins will distend, and these superficial veins will connect to the deep veins so that wont't work
 6. positive trendelenburg's sign
 	- decr strength oof gluteus medius + minimus due to trauma/dz on one side = "dropped pelvis"
+	- therefore dmg to the superior gluteal nns
 7. piriformis syndrome
 	- can happen as a result of early division too above the piriformis bc it can be squished by this
 	- pain in butt, seen in 15-20% of population where the sciatic nerve crosses below the piriformis, but the muscle splits .... so it presses on your sciatic nerve